werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 werf dismiss --release myapp-staging --namespace myapp-staging
 ```

 ... or you can use a previous deployment report which contains the release name and Namespace.
-You can enable saving this report by using the `-save-deploy-report` flag of the `werf converge` or `werf bundle apply` commands.
+You can enable saving this report by using the `--save-deploy-report` flag of the `werf converge` or `werf bundle apply` commands.

 ```shell
 werf converge --save-deploy-report